ThunderboltCommunicationsCorp/Thunderbolt-Quantum-Navigator/README.md

 -------------------------------------------------------------------
 # Status:

-Work is progressing on the upcoming UWP version of Thunderbolt Quantum Navigator with the first Preview (0.1.0.0) Released to Testers in a number of regions, it is expected that the final build (1.0.0.0) will be released later this year.
-Also there's a new update in the works for Thunderbolt Quantum Navigator Legacy (win32).
-Also there is a screenshot showing the current state of Thunderbolt Quantum Navigator for UWP version 0.1.0.0
+Work is progressing on Thunderbolt Quantum Navigator UWP, it is expected that the final build (1.0.0.0) will be released later this year.
+Also there's a new update for Thunderbolt Quantum Navigator Legacy (win32) released to keep everyone on Windows versions that don't have UWP support up to date.

 -------------------------------------------------------------------